elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A JavaScript event handler is a function that runs in case of an event.
+  <div><strong>Interview Response:</strong> A JavaScript event handler is a function that runs in the case of an event.
 Handlers are a way to run JavaScript code in case of user actions.
 There are several ways to assign a handler.
     </div>
   </div>
 </details>

 ---

-### Can you execute an event in a HTML attribute?
+### Can you execute an event in an HTML attribute?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An event handler can be set in HTML with an attribute named on&#8249;event&#8250;.
-The onevent handlers are properties on certain DOM elements to manage how that element reacts to events.
-The onevent handler is usually named with the event it reacts to, like onclick, onkeypress, onfocus, etc.</div><br />
+  <div><strong>Interview Response:</strong> An event handler can get set in HTML with an attribute named on&#8249;event&#8250;.
+The onevent handlers are properties on specific DOM elements to manage how that element reacts to events.
+The onevent handler usually gets named with the event it reacts to, like onclick, onkeypress, and onfocus.</div><br />
-  <div><strong>Technical Response:</strong> An event handler can be set in HTML with an attribute named on&#8249;event&#8250;.
-The onevent handlers are properties on certain DOM elements to manage how that element reacts to events.
-Elements can be interactive (links, buttons, images, forms, and so forth) or non-interactive (such as the base &#8249;body&#8250; element).
-The onevent handler is usually named with the event it reacts to, like onclick, onkeypress, onfocus, etc. You can specify an on&#8249;…&#8250; event handler for a particular event (such as click) for a given object in different ways.
-An HTML-attribute is not a convenient place to write a lot of code.
-So, it is recommended to write an event handler.
-As we know, HTML attribute names are not case-sensitive, so ONCLICK works as well as onClick and onCLICK… But usually attributes are lowercased: onclick.
+  <div><strong>Technical Response:</strong> An event handler can get set in HTML with an attribute named on&#8249;event&#8250;.
+The onevent handlers are properties on particular DOM elements to manage how that element reacts to events.
+Elements can be interactive (links, buttons, images, forms, and more.) or non-interactive (such as the base &#8249;body&#8250; element).
+The onevent handler usually gets named with the event it reacts to, like onclick, onkeypress, and onfocus.
+You can specify an on&#8249;…&#8250; event handler for a particular event (such as click) for a given object differently.
+An HTML attribute is not a convenient place to write tons of code.
+So, it gets recommended to us that we write an event handler.
+As we know, HTML attribute names are not case-sensitive, so ONCLICK works as well as onClick and onCLICK… But usually, attributes are lowercased: onclick.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> HTML Event Attribute onclick<br /><br />